Terms and Conditions - Scientific Sessions

 Cancellations and Refunds

-• Cancellations must be received by CDS in writing by October 4, 2023, midnight ET to receive a refund less $75 processing fee.
-Cancellation requests received after October 4, 2023, midnight ET will not be refunded.
+- Cancellations and/or downgrades must be received by Maritz in writing by October to receive a refund less a $75 processing fee.

-• Ticketed events are non-refundable.
+- Ticketed events are non-refundable.

-• No refunds will be issued until 7–15 days post event.
+- No refunds will be issued until 7–15 days post-event.

-• Refund requests must be sent in writing to [email protected] Telephone requests are not accepted.
+- Refund requests must be sent in writing to [email protected] .

-• Donations to American Heart Association are non-refundable.
+- Donations to American Heart Association are non-refundable.

-• American Heart Association is not liable for travel carrier cancellations or other unforeseen incidents beyond American Heart Association or the registrant's control.
+- American Heart Association is not liable for travel carrier cancellations or other unforeseen incidents beyond the control of American Heart Association or the registrant.
 All attendees are encouraged to purchase travel insurance.
+Registration fees will not be refunded.

 Methods of Registration